AVGO

 Balance sheet position

-Balance sheet positioning remains net cash positive at $7.8B, with leverage remains elevated after vmware.
+Balance sheet positioning currently reflects net debt of ($60.4B), with leverage remains elevated after vmware.

 Valuation methods